floriank/blog/content/post/moving-on-from-postgres-fdw.md

 Cloud-based PostgreSQL comes with a ton of goodies, namely that you can skip all the configuration and scaling issues.

 It also does not provide any extensions.
 Extensions you might want, like, let's say `postgres_fdw`.
-In short, if you want to go with the `postgres_fdw` based solution, you cannot make it work on a cloud provider, as you have no option to enable the extension - and you also have no way to make the database aware of the files.
+In short, if you want to go with the `postgres_fdw` based solution, you cannot make the original solution work on a cloud provider, as you have no option to enable the extension - and you also have no way to make the database aware of the files.

 And you better think fast of a solution, as your company wants to make a run for the cloud, as it's the future<sup>tm</sup>!

 # What to do now?

-Well, let's revisit the solution with the [`COPY`](https://www.postgresql.org/docs/11/sql-copy.html) statement:
+Well, let's revisit the suggestion with the [`COPY`](https://www.postgresql.org/docs/11/sql-copy.html) statement:

 > COPY moves data between PostgreSQL tables and standard file-system files.
 COPY TO copies the contents of a table to a file, while COPY FROM copies data from a file to a table (appending the data to whatever is in the table already).
 COPY TO can also copy the results of a SELECT query.